Buddy Support Worker Training

 As a result, RECOOP is now delivering a Buddy Support Worker Training Programme which was developed for use in prisons by adapting standards from the National Care Certificate.
 These are the occupational standards that workers across Health & Social Care services adhere to.

-The 14-Module Programme is currently delivered by RECOOP on a full-time basis across the Devon Cluster (HMPs Dartmoor, Channings Wood and Exeter).
+The 14-Module Programme is currently delivered by RECOOP on a full-time basis across the Devon Cluster (HMPs Dartmoor, Channings Wood and Exeter) and the North West (HMPs Wymott, Preston and Kirkham).
 Other prisons have opted for us to deliver one-off training programmes.

 The following quotes highlight the impact this training has on both the Buddy and the prisoners who are benefitting from this scheme: